openstack-k8s-operators/osp-director-operator/README.md

 **NOTE**: At some point in the future we may integrate into OperatorHub so that OSP Director Operator is available automatically in your OCP installations default OLM Catalog sources.

-## Creating a RHEL data volume (optional)
+## Creating a RHEL data volume

-It may be desirable to create a base RHEL data volume prior to deploying OpenStack.
-This will greatly increase the speed at which controller VMs are provisioned via OpenShift Virtualization.
-Certain OSP Director Operator CRDs allow the user to supply the name of a pre-existing data volume within the cluster for use as the base RHEL image in OpenShift Virtualization virtual machines, rather than providing a remote URL that must be downloaded and converted during provisioning.
+Create a base RHEL data volume prior to deploying OpenStack.
+This will be used by the controller VMs which are provisioned via OpenShift Virtualization.
 The approach to doing this is as follows:

 1) Install the KubeVirt CLI tool, `virtctl`:
     ```